4lefts/decoySchool/src/pages/information.md

 ## Job Vacancies

 ##### 19th July 2016
-There is currently a Play Worker Vacancy within our After School Club team - to start in September 2016.
-The closing date has now been extended until Friday 2nd September 2016, with interviews being held on Thursday 8th September.
-More information available from <a href="mailto:oprouse@decoyschool.co.uk">oprouse@decoyschool.co.uk</a> Thank you for your interest in Decoy Community Primary School.
+There are currently no vacancies.</a> Thank you for your interest in Decoy Community Primary School.
-For more information please click [here][20], or go directly to Devon Jobs clicking [here][21]
+For more information please click [here][20]

 [1]: http://www.legislation.gov.uk/uksi/2012/1124/made
 [2]: /contact-us